gomes-sh/gomes-sh/README.md

 ## Hi there 🎉
 Computer Science major plus a mathematics minor equals one person who loves data analysis.
-Graduating this May 2026.
+Graduated May 2026.
 Things I'm normally working on are:

 - The <a href="https://www.aromanticism.org/">AUREA Census</a> (On break as I wrap up my final semester.)
 - <a href="https://github.com/gomes-sh/AnalysisOfParentingDesireGap">Manuscript on Queer Parenting</a> (In for review!)